RWilbanks-Git/text-encrypt-decrypt-tool/README.md

 # text-encrypt-decrypt-tool
 C++ program that can encode and/or decode input given by the user.
-The user determines the key ajd text to be encoded/decoded.
+The user determines the key and text to be encoded/decoded.